CNN Small Image

 we create a transform to resize the image and convert it to a tensor .

-Load the training dataset by setting the parameters train
+Load the training dataset by setting the parameters train to True.
+We use the transform defined above.

-Load the testing dataset by setting the parameters train False
+Load the testing dataset by setting the parameters train False.

 We can see the data type is long.